-Students sign up for this course after the successful defense of the Dissertation proposal.
-This course is self-directed and provides additional time and support to complete the final Dissertation document.
-Students can earn a P (Pass) at the end of the semester in which they register for PHS 810 if they have made reasonable progress on their Dissertation.
+Students sign up for this course after the successful defense of the dissertation proposal.
+This course is self-directed and provides additional time and support to complete the final dissertation document.
+Students can earn a P (Pass) at the end of the trimester in which they register for PHS 810 if they have made reasonable progress on their Dissertation.